Towards Visual Saliency Explanations of Face Verification: Experimental Results

 \subsubsection{Standard Verification Scenario}

 In face verification, a deep FR model predicts whether a pair of face images belong to the same identity.
-Figure \ref{fig:verification} shows the visual explanations for the model's decision on four matching and four non-matching pairs of images taken from the LFW dataset.
-Notably, here the deep model makes correct predictions on all eight pairs with high confidence.
+Fig. \ref{fig:verification} shows the visual explanations for the model's decision on four matching and four non-matching pairs of images taken from the LFW dataset.
+Notably, here the deep model makes correct predictions on all eight pairs.

-As a result, the produced saliency maps properly highlight regions that the FR model believes are very similar between the matching pairs.
+As a result, the saliency maps produced by CorrRISE properly highlight regions that the FR model believes are very similar between the matching pairs.
 The general salient region focuses on eyes, noses, and mouth, but it also varies from person to person.
 For example, the FR model relies more on the cheek when comparing the matching pair in the first row while more on the open mouth for the pair in the third row.
 It is also notable that the dissimilar regions often concentrate on irrelevant backgrounds and unexpected occlusions, such as hats.
-As for the non-matching pairs, the explanation method also tries to localize the similar areas between the non-matching faces but with rather low confidence.
+As for the non-matching pairs, CorrRISE tries to localize the similar areas between the non-matching faces but with rather low salient values.
 In contrast, it produces saliency maps that clearly spotlight the most dissimilar regions in their faces, indicating very low similarity between them.

-To further show the effectiveness of the proposed explanation algorithm, an additional test has been performed with partially occluded faces.
-In this experiment, the current deep face recognition model is capable of identifying occluded faces despite slightly lower confidence.
-As presented in Figure \ref{fig:occlusion}, the CorrRISE algorithm precisely localizes the non-occluded regions which the FR model leverages for correct predictions, whilst it also highlights the occlusions, such as masks and even another person's face, as dissimilar regions.
+To further show the effectiveness of the proposed explanation algorithm, an additional test has been performed with partially occluded faces, taken from WebFace-Occ.
+In this experiment, the face recognition model is also capable of verifying occluded faces despite slightly lower similarity scores.
+As presented in Fig. \ref{fig:occlusion}, the CorrRISE algorithm precisely localizes the non-occluded regions which the FR model leverages for correct predictions, whilst it also highlights the occlusions, such as masks and even another person's face, as dissimilar regions.